-Final Project: The final project will be due between June 17-25, 2020 and will consist of a data analysis on a novel dataset.
+Final Project: The final project will be due on June 11, 2021 by 11:59PM EDT and will consist of a data analysis on a novel dataset.
 Students will be required to demonstrate their understanding of the methods taught in lecture by developing a reasonable regression model using the techniques taught in class.
 The students will be responsible for choosing the correct methods to apply and providing appropriate justifications defending their choices.
-The final project will be submitted as a project report, which consists of:
+The final project will consist of:

-- Introduction section: provides details regarding why the model is being developed, general information regarding how the model is developed and finally how the model meets the purpose mentioned earlier - Exploratory data analysis section: a detailed description of the variables in the data with appropriate tables or figures that highlight certain characteristics deemed relevant or important.

-- Model development section: a detailed discussion of the process used to come to the final model, as well as in-depth diagnostics to illustrate the 'goodness' of the model - Conclusion section: restate why the model is useful in the context of the data, provide an interpretation of the final model in non-technical language, and discuss any limitations/problems remaining with the model and how they might impact its use in the real world.
+- Introduction section: provides details regarding why the model is being developed, general information regarding how the model is developed and finally how the model meets the purpose mentioned earlier - Exploratory data analysis section: a detailed description of the variables in the data with appropriate tables or figures that highlight certain characteristics deemed relevant or important. - Model development section: a detailed discussion of the process used to come to the final model, as well as in-depth diagnostics to illustrate the 'goodness' of the model - Conclusion section: restate why the model is useful in the context of the data, provide an interpretation of the final model in non-technical language, and discuss any limitations/problems remaining with the model and how they might impact its use in the real world. - To submit your results, you will be required to prepare a 5 minute presentation that you will need to record (using your computer, phone, etc.).
+You will be required to display your T-card alongside your face at the beginning of your video to verify your identity. - You will need to display the results of your project in a logical way using slides (e.g. Power-Point, latex, R Markdown or other) and record yourself discussing these results, with a focus on why you chose to do certain things and interpretation of your results for non-statisticians. - The submissions will have strict deadline as mentioned in grading scheme.
+No late submissions will be accepted (except for students who had requested for an extension at least 24 hours prior due to some valid reasons). - In general, extensions will not be given unless a valid reason is provided.
+In such cases, the instructor may decide to grant an extension of up to 5 days.
+Please check the MISSED ASSESSMENT POLICY for more details. - There are no final project make up.
+A missed final project will be given a grade of 0.

 The final project will be done individually, and must be typed and submitted by the stated deadline.
-A word count limit will be given, as well as other more detailed instructions at a later date.
-In order to pass the course, you must submit the final project.
+More detailed instructions at a later date.